CS2620DagOleg/gPRC/README.md

 ### Common User Actions via the GUI

 1. **Create Account**
-   - Select “Create Account” and enter a new username and password.
+   - Select "Create Account" and enter a new username and password.
    - On success, a confirmation message is displayed.

 2. **Login**
-   - Enter your credentials on the “Login” screen.
+   - Enter your credentials on the "Login" screen.
    - Upon successful login, the user is informed of the number of unread messages.

 3. **Send Message**